 - A dossier about the main character, as seen below.

 Many reviewers complimented A Kill in the Morning for its meticulous research and air of authenticity.
 One reviewer said my characters ‘live in their world as surely as we live in ours.’
 I think that’s partly because of the false documents.

 You can read the opening of the novel and see the map of Europe in 1955 here: The first two chapters of A Kill in the Morning.

-- Write a headline and short newspaper article about one of the events in your novel.
+- Write a headline and short newspaper article about an event in your novel.

 - Write a letter from your main character to one of your other characters.

-If you’d like to discuss anything about using false documents in your novel, please email me.
+If you need help producing false documents for your novel, please email me.
 Otherwise, please feel free to share the article using the buttons below.